PrairieLearn/PrairieLearn/doc/assessment.md

 ## Honor code and identity verification

-By default, `Exam` assessments require the student to agree to an honor code and certify their identity before starting the assessment.
+By default, `Exam` assessments require the student to pledge an honor code and certify identity before starting the assessment.
 To disable this requirement, set `"requireHonorCode": false` as a top-level option in the `infoAssessment.json` file.